 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 6 years of technical progress since the K-5 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 V comes out slightly ahead of the K-5 (16 : 15 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 V emerges as the winner of the match-up (17 : 15 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Pentax K-5 and the Sony RX100 V place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.